avery-blanchard/avery-blanchard.github.io/content/cv.md

 **Research Experience**

 **Container IMA using eBPF** ***with Professor Jason Nieh*** \
-Developed container integrity measurement project Fall 2022 - Spring 2023.
+Developed container integrity measurement project Fall 2022 to Spring 2023.

 **Creative Machines Lab** ***with Professor Hod Lipson*** \
-Design and implementation of software for a 3D printer Fall 2021 - Spring 2023.
+Design and implementation of software for a 3D printer Fall 2021 to Spring 2023.

 **Industry Experience**